Tea Spirit Guardians Indigenous Chinese growers cultivate the world's oldest tea forests to produce "Drinkable Gold"

 In a Jingmai home, Blang tea growers sort freshly picked leaves to begin the process of making tea cakes.
 They are derived from Camellia sinensis var. assamica, used to produce different styles of black tea.
 For Pu’er, growers hand-roll leaves, essential for developing complex flavors during fermentation.

-A Blang man spreads tea leaves to dry on his patio in Wengji, one of the nine hamlets nestled into Jingmai Mountain.
-UNESCO recognized this village and neighboring Nuogang as places that have exceptionally preserved traditional architecture, a factor in designating the mountain as a World Heritage site.
+UNESCO recognized this mountain for its exceptionally preserved traditional architecture, a factor in designating the mountain as a World Heritage site.

 At Jingmai’s Water Festival, Dai women tea growers tie white strings around symbolic objects like money and beeswax candles, representing the connection between humans and the water spirit.
 During times of drought, they appeal for rain.